Living in Phuket

 Naturally there are many Thai seafood restaurants that serve fresh seafood and Thai cuisine from dishes that are salty and sweet, such as Mango Chicken with cashew sauce; or something spicy and sour like the popular Tom Yum Goong soup.
 Some of the premiere restaurants have wonderful dinner shows with dancing and Thai music.

-Patong is an excellent place to pick up inexpensive gigts and items like shirts, hats, swimsuits, sunglasses, CD’s, DVD’s, Thai jewelery, paintings, carvings, watches, etc. Bartering with the vendor is important as you can usually get a 30-50% discount.
+Patong is an excellent place to pick up inexpensive gigts and items like shirts, hats, swimsuits, sunglasses, CD’s, DVD’s, Thai jewelry, paintings, carvings, watches, etc. Bartering with the vendor is important as you can usually get a 30-50% discount.
 Keep in mind that many of the items, while usually good quality, are a copy or fake, so as always, you should expect to get what you pay for.

 Patong & Soi Bangla